danspielman/Laplacians.jl/README.md

 ## Current Development Version

-To get the current version of the master branch, run `Pkg.checkout("Laplacians")`
+To get the current version of the master branch, run `pkg> add Laplacians#master`

+# Version 1.0.0

+This version works with Julia version 1.0.0.

 # Verson 0.3.1